Ancient Indian Technology Iron and Steel Shipping:

 The famous Damascus steel swords were made from Indian steel imported by Europeans.
-These swords are now displayed in museums across Europe.
-The acclaimed Sheffield steel in UK was Indian crucible steel.
+These Swords are now displayed in museums across Europe.
+The acclaimed Sheffield steel in the UK was Indian crucible steel.

-Zinc Metallurgy: Another important Indian contribution to metallurgy was in the isolation, distillation and use of zinc.
-From natural sources, zinc content in alloys such as brass can go no higher than 28 per cent.
-These primitive alloys with less than 28 per cent zinc were prevalent in many parts of the world before India.
+Another important Indian contribution to metallurgy was in the isolation, distillation, and use of zinc.
+From natural sources, zinc content in alloys such as brass can go no higher than 28 percent.
+These primitive alloys with less than 28 percent zinc were prevalent in many parts of the world before India.

 The compass and other navigation tools were already in use in the Indian Ocean long before Europe.
 As a matter of fact, “Nav” is a Sanskrit word for boat, and is the root word in “navigation” and “navy”.
 Using their expertise in the science of seafaring, Indians participated in the earliest-known ocean-based trading system.

 European depictions about Indians were that they knew only coastal navigation; deep-sea shipping had existed in India.
-This was because Indian ships had been sailing to islands such as the Andamans, Lakshadweep and Maldives around 2,000 years ago.
-However, these speculations were quite contrary because Kautilya has in fact, described the times that are good and bad for seafaring.
+This was because Indian ships had been sailing to islands such as the Andamans, Lakshadweep, and the Maldives around 2,000 years ago.
+However, these speculations were quite contrary because Kautilya has, in fact, described the times that are good and bad for seafaring.
 Apart from this, there is also extensive archival material on the Indian Ocean trade in Greek, Roman, and Southeast Asian sources.

-Forest Management: Several interesting findings have recently come out about the way forests and trees were managed by each village and how a careful method was applied to harvest medicines, firewood and building material.
+Several interesting findings have recently come out about the way forests and trees were managed by each village and how a careful method was applied to harvest medicines, firewood, and building material.
 This material was in accordance with natural renewal rates.